 Expectation: [What the result should look like].

-Action: Rewrite these 5 blog article titles to maximize click-through rate.
+Action: Rewrite these 5 blog post titles to maximize click-through rate.

-Purpose: Increase the CTR of my newsletter whose open rate has dropped from 35% to 22% in 3 months.
+Purpose: Increase my newsletter CTR which dropped from 35% to 22% over 3 months.

 When to use it: APE is your express formula.
-Perfect for micro-tasks: reformulation, quick brainstorming, data transformation.
-When you don't need to specify a role or elaborate context.
+Perfect for micro-tasks: rephrasing, quick brainstorming, data transformation.
+When you don't need to specify an elaborate role or context.

 RISEN is an advanced framework that structures the task methodically, with very detailed instructions.